openSUSE/libstorage-ng/doc/style-guide.md

 should have that naming schema.

-When variables or values with an underscores in the name are written to XML the underscores have to be replaced by dashed.
+When variables or values with an underscores in the name are written to XML the underscores have to be replaced by dashes.
 So e.g. chunk_size is saved as
 <chunk-size>16384</chunk-size>.
 In the logs the names should follow the same
 convention.